Discover the 20 best things to do in Corsica, France, and prepare to fall in love with one of Europe’s most magical islands.

 Visit Ajaccio

 Ajaccio, the capital city of Corsica, is a charming coastal town with a rich history and stunning landscapes.
-This is also the birthplace of the famous emperor Napoleon Bonaparte.
+This is also the birthplace of the famous Napoleon Bonaparte.
 Here you will find a museum that offers insights into his life and legacy – the ideal adventure for history lovers.

 While in Ajaccio view the stunning Ajaccio Cathedral, a beautiful religious monument that showcases remarkable architecture and intricate details.
 Take a leisurely stroll along the picturesque harbor, lined with vibrant restaurants and cafes, and soak in the Mediterranean atmosphere.
 Finally, immerse yourself in the local culture by visiting the Musée Fesch, a museum home to an impressive collection of Italian Renaissance art.